HamptonNorth/gen/readme.md

 ## gen

-The gen app depends on the `.env` set up.
+The gen app uses an `.env` set up.
 Here is an example:

 ```bash
 # path to root of target directory